b7s9/french-hallway-v2/src/content/blog/2024-01-21-the-latch-principle-how-to-display-a-lot-of-information.md

 * C = Category.
 Sibling relationships
 * H = Hierarchy.
 Parent child relationships

+## Location

+Geographic Information tends to be most useful in products with a massive amount of data, eg. browsing new albums by city on Bandcamp

+...or where the use case is specifically about physical movement or location, eg. Google maps

 [Medium Article explaining the LATCH concept in greater detail](https://uxmovement.com/navigation/how-to-design-content-filters-for-better-user-browsing/)